-The network overview is used to obtain a quick idea about the scale of the request.
+The request overview is used to obtain a quick idea about the scale of the request.
 This information allows the IR processing the request to gain immediate insight as to the nature of the assignment request.
 The exact information to be gathered is:

-Size of Request To give the IR an immediate indication of the scale of the request, the total number of Internet addresses being requested must be specified under request-size on the network overview form.
+Size of Request: To give the IR an immediate indication of the scale of the request, the total number of Internet addresses being requested must be specified under request-size on the network overview form.
 If the request-size is 512, the user specifies a need for that number of Internet addresses.
 Prior to the use of Classless Inter-Domain Routing, the user would have asked for two Class C networks.
 Because classless addressing is now used, the size of the request may be less than 256 or fall between the class borders (e.g. 32, 288, 384).
 More information on CIDR can be obtained in (RFC 1519 [Fuller93a]) and (RFC 1518 [Rekhter93a]).

-Addresses to be Used To obtain an overview of the structure of the requester's network, one must know how many Internet addresses will actually be used at different points in time.
-This corresponds to the number of interfaces to the network, which often will be slightly higher than the number of hosts.
+Addresses to be Used: To obtain an overview of the structure of the requester's network, one must know how many Internet addresses will actually be used at different points in time.
+This corresponds to the number of interfaces to the network.

 In the network overview form, the fields addresses-immediate, addresses-year-1, and addresses-year-2 are used to specify how many of the requested network addresses will be used immediately following the assignment, within 12 months, and within 24 months, respectively.
+As with the current usage template, the numbers in these fields should show the total number of addresses requested in each time period, and not only the newly added addresses.
+They also should show the actual amount of addresses needed based on concrete technnical plans.

-Number of Subnets In practice, the end user will want to employ the requested addresses in one or more subnets in an organisation.
+Number of Subnets: In practice, the end user will want to employ the requested addresses in one or more subnets in an organisation.
 The number of physically separate subnets in which the requested addresses will be used is an important factor in making correct assignments.
 Together with the number of addresses to be used, this provides a global picture of the requester's envisioned network infrastructure.
 In the network overview form, the fields subnets-immediate, subnets-year-1, and subnets-year-2 are used to specify the number of subnets in the requester's network plan to be implemented immediately, within 12 months and within 24 months, respectively.

-Internet Connection Prior to assigning address space, it is essential to know if the end user requesting IP addresses is already connected to the Internet.
+Internet Connection: Prior to assigning address space, it is essential to know if the end user requesting IP addresses is already connected to the Internet.
 If so, then the selection of appropriate address space for this user may depend on which provider(s) currently supplies connectivity.
 If the user is not connected, but is planning to be, this should also be taken into account.
 This information is essential if the conservation and aggregation goals of the public address space distribution are to be met.
 The current and planned connectivity of the user is specified in the inet-connect field of the network overview form.

-Country Finally, the country or countries in which the addresses will be used must be specified using the ISO 3166 two letter code.
+Country: Finally, the country or countries in which the addresses will be used must be specified using the ISO 3166 two letter code.
 The country-net field of the network overview form is reserved for this purpose.
 If the ISO 3166 code is not known, the full name of the country should be specified.